×

 When we asked people living in Amsterdam what life is like and how people spend their time, they said:

 "Living in Amsterdam as an expat or digital nomad can be an exciting and rewarding experience.
 The city is known for its vibrant culture, diverse population, and excellent quality of life.
 Expats and digital nomads can enjoy the city's many attractions, including its world-renowned museums, canals, and parks.
 Amsterdam is also home to a thriving startup scene, making it an ideal place for entrepreneurs and freelancers.
 The city is well-connected, with excellent public transportation and a wide range of international flights.
 The cost of living in Amsterdam is relatively high, but there are plenty of affordable housing options available.
-Expats and digital nomads can also benefit from the city's excellent healthcare system and its welcoming attitude towards foreigners," wrote one member in Amsterdam.
+Expats and digital nomads can also benefit from the city's excellent healthcare system and its welcoming attitude towards foreigners," commented one expat who made the move to Amsterdam.

 William Russell